 Before assembling the scalloped potatoes, sauté the onions over medium heat until softened, about 7 minutes.
 Add the garlic and sage and continue cooking until the garlic is fragrant, 2 minutes more.

-Follow the instructions above for preparing the layers of potatoes, scattering the onion mixture and a few tablespoons of cheese over every other layer making sure you reserve some cheese for the top.
+Follow the instructions above for preparing the layers of potatoes, scattering the onion mixture and a few tablespoons of cheese over every other layer.
+Be sure to reserve some cheese for the top.

 In addition to the ingredients in the basic recipe, you’ll need: